Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Operator

 Thank you so much.
-Our next question is coming in from the line of Smith Jain of Flawless Family Office.
+Our next question is coming in from the line of Smit Jain of Flawless Family Office.
+Please go ahead with your question.

 Can you hear me?
 Hello.